Love Me, Teach Me™

 We hope that you will use these four cornerstones as a framework to coordinate your own efforts to secure the rights of children in your local communities and beyond.

-Download a postcard for your use in promoting this campaign.
+Download a poster for your use in promoting this campaign.

 Cornerstone 1.
 See Me: The Child’s Right to Identity

 The Child’s Voice: Do you see me?
 Do you know who I am?
 Do you know my name?

 Every child has the right to be seen, the right to have a name, and the right to a nationality—that is, the right to an identity.
 In some nations, this right may involve ensuring that children are named and registered at birth.
 This officially recorded document is crucial for establishing a child’s nationality.
 In countries where birth registration is a standard and routine practice, fulfilling the entire scope of rights associated with identity may involve even deeper levels of commitment.
 All sectors—social, political, and economic—must work to ensure that all children are visible members of their society, regardless of their gender, race, ethnicity, culture, religion, ability, family status, or national origin.

 Children should be visible members of their community.

 Cornerstone 2.
 Hear Me: The Child’s Right to Participation